Planter Boxes: It's Easy to Grow Your Own Vegetables

 During hot weather, you’ll likely need to water plants more frequently.
 This is because gardening containers can dry out reasonably quickly.
 Plus, as your plants get bigger, they’ll need more water, especially in the heat.

-What About Fertilizing My Planting Boxes?
+What About Fertilizing My Planter Boxes?

 Vegetable plants require an ongoing supply of nutrients to produce solid yields.
 That’s why slow-release fertilizers work well in planting boxes.
 They supply a steady stream of nutrients over a longer time.